-Studies have also shown that the number of purchases made online by Australians every six months vary from one to five purchases to more than 16.
-Perhaps most important of all is the fact that Australian online buyers largely confine their online purchases to Australian e-commerce sites at an average of 53 percent of the time.
+Studies have also shown that the number of purchases made online by Australians every six months varies from one to five purchases to more than 16.
+Perhaps most important of all is the fact that Australian online buyers mostly confine their online purchases to Australian e-commerce sites at an average of 53 per cent of the time.

 WHAT DOES THIS MEAN?